-i) NBME: You are required to take and pass the NBME shelf exam in Medicine given at the end of the rotation.
+a) NBME: You are required to take and pass the NBME shelf exam in Medicine which is typically schedule for the last Friday of the rotation.
 The registrar administers this exam once a term.
-A passing score as determined by Baylor College of Medicine is the 5th percentile nationally which usually corresponds to a normed score of around 60.
+A passing score as determined by Baylor College of Medicine as the 5th percentile nationally, which usually corresponds to a normed score of around 69 or 60.
 This score does vary according to each cohort's NBME data.
 The exam counts for 25% of your overall grade.
-If you fail the exam, then you will be asked to repeat the NBME.
-Note: If you fail the NBME Shelf exam, the highest grade you can receive for the rotation is a PASS.
+If you fail the exam, then you will be required to repeat the NBME and the highest grade you can receive for the rotation is a PASS.
 If you fail the exam twice you will receive a grade of fail for the clerkship.
-Students who are required to remediate the NBME examination should contact Yvette Pinales at Yvette.Pinales@bcm.edu and Tala Hasbini at Tala.Hasbini@bcm.edu to arrange a retake of the NBME.
-Students are required to sit for the remedial NBME or SP examinations within six months of the original test date ii) Standardized Patient Exam:

-You will be required to complete a standardized patient encounter during your clerkship.
+Students who are required to remediate the NBME examination will be contacted by the clerkship director and will work with Student b) Standardized Patient Exam (SP Exam or CPX): You will be required to complete a standardized patient encounter during your clerkship.
 The exam typically occurs on the last Monday of the rotation and is scheduled directly through the BCM Sim Center.
 The exam will contribute to 10% of your grade.
-The passing rate is an overall score of 71%.
+The passing rate is an overall score of 70%.
 The highest grade you can receive if you fail the exam is a Pass.
 Failure to show up to the exam will result in your final grade for the rotation being dropped by one letter grade (Honors to High Pass, High Pass to Pass, Pass to Marginal Pass).
-By policy you will then be required to pay for the remediation exam.
-The exam is only given once per term so your grade will be incomplete until the following term when you can take the exam.
+Students must arrive 30 min before the examination; late arrival or failure to show up for the examination may require students to reschedule the examination (including the associated costs) and/or a reduction in your overall letter grade for the clerkship.